Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 developing them as we gain experience in what we can do with the amount of people we have and what we cannot do.

-LUMI uses a **bring-your-on-license model except for a selection of tools that are useful to a larger community**.
+LUMI uses a **bring-your-own-license model except for a selection of tools that are useful to a larger community**.

 -   This is partly caused by the **distributed user management** as we do not even have the necessary